Joss Stone: 2011–2018: LP1, The Soul Sessions Vol. 2 and Water for Your Soul

-2019–present: Finishing of the Total World Tour and Never Forget My Love
+2019–2022: Finishing of the Total World Tour and Never Forget My Love

 At the beginning of 2019 Stone sang with James Morrison on the song "My Love Goes On", making it four years since both singers last released studio albums.

-In 2019, Stone finished her 6-year Total World Tour.
+In 2019, Stone finished her six-year Total World Tour.
 To perform in every country of the world, she crossed into Syria illegally in March to perform at Al-Malikiyah.
 Later the same month, she performed in Turkmenistan and North Korea.
 In July 2019, Stone was denied entry into Iran, the last stop on her tour.

 In April 2020, Stone's single "Lean On Me" was released, the song was sung with Beverley Knight, for which a music video was made showing the work of National Health Service helpers.

 In August 2020, Stone became the host of a podcast, A Cuppa Happy, in which she aims to better understand the elusive, fleeting nature of happiness.

 In February 2021, Stone won the second series of The Masked Singer masked as Sausage.
 Stone gave a live interview on ITV's This Morning, beamed from her Nashville, Tennessee, home on 15 February 2021, to discuss her winning performance on Series 2 of The Masked Singer, which attracted 8.6 million viewers over Valentine's weekend.
 The finale was recorded while she was heavily pregnant in September 2020.
 Her singing character was disguised in a sausage and chips suit, with her true identity kept secret until she was revealed as the second series winner.

 On 11 November 2021, she released "Never Forget My Love", for which a video was shot immediately, the lead single and title track from her new album, released on 11 February 2022.

+2023–present: 20 Years of Soul - the 20th anniversary; a new direction: disco music

+In 2023, Stone celebrated the 20th anniversary of her career, embarking on a European tour to perform at several summer festivals.

+In October 2024, she revealed on The Allison Hagendorf Show that she had begun working on a new album based on her daughter's idea, which would be in the genre of disco music.
+The album is expected to be released in 2025.
+As she said: "I figured soul music is sort of just where I'm comfortable and I think disco that's soul, it's just faster".